 Frequently Asked Questions

 1. Can Asperger’s syndrome go undiagnosed?

 Yes.
-Asperger’s syndrome is a mild form of autism and often does not cause any cognitive problems.
+Asperger’s syndrome is a mild form of autism and often does not cause any changes in cognitive flexibility.
 Therefore, it could go undiagnosed.
 However, with the latest advancements in medical practice, it is easier to diagnose Asperger’s syndrome.

 2. Does Asperger’s syndrome run in families?

-A strong genetic basis is seen in Asperger’s syndrome, and it could mean that it runs in families (10).
+A strong genetic predisposition is seen in Asperger’s syndrome, and it could mean that it runs in families (10).

 Infographic: Diagnostic Criteria For Asperger’s Syndrome